Inactive Ready Reserve (IRR)Updated: November 2, 2022

 Nonparticipating IRR troops do not report to a unit, do not draw pay, and do not earn points.
 Participating IRR members are assigned to an Air Force unit and earn points toward retirement.

-Air Force IRR members may be subject to muster requirements, may be called back to active duty “in the event of a national emergency or peacetime screening,” and like the other branches, the IRR member must keep her command updated with the latest contact information, medical status changes, and related information.
+Air Force IRR members may be subject to muster requirements, may be called back to active duty “in the event of a national emergency or peacetime screening,” and like the other branches, the IRR member must keep his or her command updated with the latest contact information, medical status changes, and related information.

 Air Force IRR muster rules include required attendance at musters, “which are held multiple times per year at locations throughout the country.”